 I try to be a role model, working hard, not just sitting in the office all day.
 I talk to the people in the company, asking them if they are happy in work, and what we can improve for them.
 I try to foster friendly relationships on the workplace, and help people to understand how meeting the goals we set in the company will benefit them in their life outside of work.

-Team building has always worked in my experience.
-One can actually organize a team building event with minimal expenses, but it can bring amazing results, strengthen relationships and loyalty of the employees.
+In my experience, team building works great for motivation.
+One can actually organize a team building event with little expenses, but it can bring amazing results, strengthen relationships and loyalty of the employees.
 I also like to have a clear system of rewards.
-All employees should know what they’ll get if they achieve certain results in their job.
-Extra day off, or some form of small material rewards worked well in my previous job.
-But it is crucial to communicate it in a right way, and set realistic goals for the employees, so they won’t burn out trying to reach the goals.
+All employees should know what they would get if they achieved certain results each month or year.
+An extra day off, small material reward, or a voucher work great.
+Nonetheless, the key is to set realistic goals for every employee, goals they can reach.

 - Imagine you should hire a new general manager.
 What steps would you take to recruit them?

 - What do we try to find out when asking this particular question in an interview?